notbeer/Gametest-API-Wrapper/README.md

 ## Getting Started

 Easy Method
-* Download this zip folder and name it to .mcpack and import it by double clicking on the folder.
-This method will only worlk, if you have Minecraft Bedrock Edition on the same device you are doing this action on.
+* Download this zip folder and name it to `.mcpack` and import it by double clicking on the folder.
+This method will only work if you have Minecraft Bedrock Edition on the same device you are doing this action on.

 Recommended Method
 * Another Method would be to take the zipped folder and unzip/extract it.
-Take your folder and move it to the folder 'development_behavior_packs', which can be found in a path like '_\Users\USER_NAME\AppData\Local\Packages\Microsoft.MinecraftUWP_8wekyb3d8bbwe\LocalState\games\com.mojang\development_behavior_packs_'.
+Take your folder and move it to the folder 'development_behavior_packs', which can be found in a path like `\Users\USER_NAME\AppData\Local\Packages\Microsoft.MinecraftUWP_8wekyb3d8bbwe\LocalState\games\com.mojang\development_behavior_packs`.
 This will make your life way easier, while developing this pack.
 It will update the content inside your game everytime you make any changes to the script.
 For the changes to apply you must leave and rejoin your world where the pack is applied at.

 <br />